 Many natural remedy users love frankincense oil for earaches.
 The reason why is it has natural anti-inflammatory properties.
 When inflammation is lower, so, too, is the severity of the infection.
-Frankincense’s natural healing compound is boswellic acid.

-Essential oil for ear infection in babies
+Essential oils for ear infection in babies

 As mentioned at the start of this article, most babies will develop an ear infection.
 But can you just apply essential oils into their ears?

-According to this mom who uses natural remedies, yes.
-Her recipe for treating a baby’s ear infection calls for one drop each of: lavender, frankincense, and tea tree.
+One recipe for treating a baby’s ear infection calls for one drop each of: lavender, frankincense, and tea tree.
 You can also use basil if your baby is over six months old.
 You’ll also need 1 tablespoon of a carrier oil.
 Finally, you’ll need a cotton ball to administer the oil to the ear.

 To use, simply blend the essential oils with the carrier oil in a small bowl.
 Then dip the cotton ball into the oil blend.
 Next, lightly rub the cotton ball around the ear.
 Also rub it down the sides of the neck.
 For extra healing, lightly tape the cotton ball in the ear.
 Let sit overnight.
 Hopefully, by morning, the infection and/or earache will be gone.